Moreno-R/Python-Password-Generator/README.md

 -  Minimum special characters in the password	: 1

 HOW TO USE:   💻🚥❔

-1. Download python lastest version :  https://www.python.org/
-2. Complete Python set up on your computer
-3. Save the code provided in this respository to your computer (make sure you remember the exact location).
+1. Save the code provided in this respository to your computer (make sure you remember the exact location).
-4. Run the script!
+2. Run the script!